bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 #### Press OK

-In the previous, successful `/tag` request, the server's response contained a `can_register` grant.
+In the previous, successful `/tag` request, the server's response contained a `identity` grant.
 The presence of this grant indicates to the receiver that the server supports the pairing a receiver with a user account.
 At this stage the receiver can present to the user the option to register with the server, or to accept the information in the current